chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

 />
 ```

-We will keep the presentational `<TaskList>` decoupled from the data-loading
+With this we've accomplished what we've set out to do, we've managed to setup a
-mechanism to enforce separation of concerns and a good architecture overall.
+data persistance layer and also we've managed to keep the components decoupled
-However, also our current implementation of using a route and a controller
+by listening to some best practices.
+But this type of implementation doesn't feel
-doesn't feel overall pleasing.
-We can use a container component instead, that
+overall pleasing.
+We could use a container component instead, which will be
-is also responsible for data loading and visually managing its state.
-We will do
+responsible for loading the data and also visually managing its state.
+And
-this in the next step with the introduction of screen components.
+that's what we'll do in the next chapter when we introduce screen components.